-Have them collect colors and letters during the journey to find out where the treasure is hidden.
-The treasure could be a unicorn piñata full of treats or rare 'unicorn poo'!
+Have them collect colors and letters along the way to find out where the treasure is hidden.
+The treasure can be: a unicorn piñata full of treats or rare 'unicorn poo'!

 A fun assignment could be biscuits with a pink donut, or 'find the unicorn'.
 You can also let the kids do a unicorn race.

 The unicorn theme is all about bright colors and glitter.
 As long as everything is colored and sweet, it is always good!

 With a little creativity you can easily give the unicorn theme to the different assignments and questions of the quest!